wilomaku/IA369Z/README.md

 This work was developed as part of a final project in the **Tools for reproducible research** subject.
 It is licensed under GNU v3 license, please refer to LICENSE.md for more details.

-## Environment and used libraries and dependencies
+## Environment, used libraries and dependencies

 * Python 2.7.6
 * Numpy 1.12.1
 * Scipy 0.18.1
 * Matplotlib 2.0.0
-* Nibabel 2.0.1 (Optional for segmentation pipeline)
 * bib_mri library (My library avaliable on: )

 ## Files structure